OpenGVLab/DiffAgent/README.md

 ## News

-- We have provided our dataset DABench in [Google Drive](https://drive.google.com/file/d/1-zqkHbuD1Di5eqLUspE3mzkRAmOCZYtZ/view?usp=drive_link).
+- 2024/04/15 - Our dataset DABench is now publicly accessible and can be retrieved from [Google Drive](https://drive.google.com/file/d/1-zqkHbuD1Di5eqLUspE3mzkRAmOCZYtZ/view?usp=drive_link)!

 ## Contents